maapteh/graphql-modules-app/README.md

 ### '.env' file inside './packages/server':

-*Important: You can set MOCK_API to ON in case you don't have access to bol.com api.
+*Important: You can set MOCK_API to 'on' in case you don't have access to bol.com api.
 Then the server will use stub data*

 ```
 BOL_API_KEY=***
 NODE_ENV=development
-MOCK_API=ON|OFF
+MOCK_API=on|off
 ENGINE_KEY=optional-apollo-engine-key-overhere REMOVE WHEN NOT AVAILABLE
 ALLOWED_ORIGIN=optional-not-needed-dev-mode REMOVE
 ```